-Charlotte joined BSG Ecology’s Newport office in September 2017, having worked for the company as seasonal ecologist in 2016.
+Charlotte joined BSG Ecology’s Newport office in September 2017.

 Charlotte’s work also includes the preparation of fee proposals, technical species reports and ecological appraisals, as well as processing and analysis of species data.
 Charlotte has considerable experience in bat echolocation call analysis and processing thermal imaging data (in relation to bats).